professorbk/professorbk.github.io/_posts/2024-02-08-table-tennis-competitive-mentality.md

 - Do play casual if you don't like being competitive or playing competitive is too much for you.
 There is nothing wrong with that.
 You will gradually get better, it just takes longer time.

-- Do trasktalk with your friends while playing.
+- Do trashtalk with your friends while playing.
 It's fun, it adds some hot sauce to the game, and it makes the game more competitive.
 The game tastes much better that way ;)

 ### DON'Ts